supreethguturu28/developer-handbook/README.md

 - Terminal/Shell Commands
 - API Design Best Practices

-## 🔍 How to Use This Knowledge Base
+## 🔍 How to Use This Developer Handbook

 ### Finding Information
 - **Browse by Category**: Use the table above to find guides by topic